What is Kratom Addiction and Withdrawal Effects?

 Long-term continued use of Kratom can lead to dependence or addiction, because users may experience kratom withdrawal symptoms when they discontinue using it.

 While the literature is somewhat divided on whether or not using the substance in any form poses a risk to respiratory functioning, in 2016 the FDA listed inhibited respiratory functioning as a potential danger associated with its use.

 Chronic kratom use has also been linked to liver damage, though the direct link between its use and liver damage remains unknown.
 Much of the drug’s pharmacology is under-researched, and thus not yet thoroughly understood.

 Between 2010 and 2015, approximately 600 calls were made to poison control centers regarding kratom poisoning.
-Between 2014 and 2016, approximately 15 related deaths were reported.
+From 2014 to 2016, approximately 15 related deaths were reported.